CGS & CML Reference¶

 JSON object | Return obj[key]; optional case_insensitive resolution of the key string against object keys. |

-provides vs full row decode: HTTP GET responses are decoded using all entity fields that have path/derive wiring.
-Capability provides controls summary-vs-complete detection for list/search (CGS::effective_provides) and DOMAIN projection teaching; it does not strip extra decoded fields from the cached entity row by itself.
-If you need two different agent-facing projections over the same HTTP operation, duplicate capabilities with different provides is only a documentation narrowing unless the runtime adds explicit field filtering.
+provides vs full row decode: HTTP GET responses are decoded using all entity fields that have path / derive wiring.
+Capability provides controls summary-vs-complete detection for list/search (CGS::effective_provides) and teaching projection; it does not strip extra decoded fields from the cached entity row.

 Field Types¶